 If not done so already, the front-page author list should now be finalised to be the pilot, followed by the NMI participants.

 The KCDB coordinator, WG-MRA chair and the participants should be informed that the report is now at Draft B status.
+The pilot should update the KCDB entry status to Draft B.

 The Draft B report is no longer considered confidential.
 If, as is usual, KCRV and Degrees of Equivalence values are included along with their uncertainties, they must be labelled as ‘Provisional’ since the KCRV is not valid until confirmed by the WG-MRA.